jgoergen/CamBot/README.md

 ## Some things to consider ##

 Movement detection is VERY sensitive to alot of things.
-Take care to minimize the amount of noise is in your video feed ( so for example dark rooms will be a problem if your camera doesn't use infrared.
-Also cheap cameras have alot of noise in general. ) Also, your robot will need to be seated on a totally still surface.
-ANY unplanned movement will totally 'unsettle' your motion detection ( it will think EVERYTHING is moving until it settles again, if it ever does. )
+Take care to minimize the amount of noise in your video feed.
+For example; dark rooms will be a problem if your camera doesn't use infrared.
+Also cheap cameras have alot of noise in general.
+Your robot will need to be seated on a totally still surface.
+ANY unplanned movement will totally 'unsettle' your motion detection ( it will think EVERYTHING is moving until it has time to settle again. )

 If you go into the Desktop app C# code ( VideoSurveilance.cs ) you will see some settings towards the top of the file that you can play with to fine tune things alittle.
-I will add more / better comments for this, but I'll describe a few that might be usefull to combat false positives and bad motion detection in general.
+I will add more comments for this, but in the meantime I'll describe a few that might be usefull to combat false positives and bad motion detection in general.

 MS_PAUSE_DETECT_AFTER_MOVE is the number of milliseconds the desktop software will wait before it moves towards ( what it thinks to be ) movement.
 The significance of this is the more frames of video the library ( Open CV ) 'stacks' for detecting movement the more the stationary objects will 'settle' out of the image. ( This is why the image will slowly go mostly black over time.
 Open CV is trying to remove things that are the same between frames leaving only the moving stuff. ) So if you turn this up, it will help remove stationary objects, but it will make your camera less responsive ( as it has to wait before it can move again. )